gruntjs/grunt-docs/Upgrading-from-0.3-to-0.4.md

 See the "The Gruntfile" section of the [[Getting started]] guide for more information.

 ## Core Tasks are now Grunt Plugins
 The eight core tasks that were included in grunt 0.3 are now separate grunt plugins.
-Each is a discreet npm module that must be installed as a plugin per the "Loading grunt plugins and tasks" section of the [[Getting started]] guide.
+Each is a discrete npm module that must be installed as a plugin per the "Loading grunt plugins and tasks" section of the [[Getting started]] guide.

 * concat → [grunt-contrib-concat](/gruntjs/grunt-contrib-concat) plugin
 * init → stand-alone [grunt-init][] utility